cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 ## 2. Computations

 As an illustration of the machinery of persistent homology, we compute the persistent diagram of the Lorenz–96 system.
 The latter is a chaotic system with an underlying attractor.
 Topological features of attractors are detected by persistent homology.
-As a baseline, the persistent diagrams of an Ornstein–Uhlenbeck process are also presented, which are known to have no topological structure.

 The L96 systems is defined as follows.
 For $i=1,...,N$: